Severe Asthma ToolkitSevere Asthma Toolkit

 • Identify the correct actions to be taken with the patient and family.

-• Discuss their level of confidence initiating/ increasing prednisone and calling for urgent care.
+• Discuss their level of confidence managing their asthma at these times and calling for urgent care.

-• Identify patients who need to have medical contact before commencing prednisone and agree on how that will be conducted (e.g. phone, face to face or email).
+• Although the use of oral corticosteroids should be used with caution, identify patients who need to have medical contact before commencing prednisone and agree on how that will be conducted (e.g. phone, face to face or email).
 Is it the GP or some other member of their respiratory team?
-Arrange it and make sure it is on their asthma action plan.
+Discuss with the patient and make sure it is on their asthma action plan.

 Check if the patient or family have questions or concerns and address them.